jkrrv/Engr102Robot/README.md

 developed as it should have been.
 Most of the competing designs involved a robot that would wander about until it found a canister, and then would literally follow the light to take it to the goal.
-My design, on the other hand, applied a coordinate-based navegation system to the field, allowing it to go directly to known canister locations and then take them directly to both goals.
+My design, on the other hand, applied a coordinate-based navigation system to the field, allowing it to go directly to known canister locations and then take them directly to both goals.